Blackfell/blackfell.github.io/_posts/2019-07-17-so-you-want-to-hack.md

 {% include feature_row id="feature_row3" type="left" %}
 {% include feature_row id="feature_row4" type="right" %}

-You can download a 'podcatcher' app on your phone, subscribe to a few shows an take it from there; like me, you'll find referalls in the shows you like that will point you to more interesting content.
+You can download a 'podcatcher' app on your phone, subscribe to a few shows an take it from there; like me, you'll find referrals in the shows you like that will point you to more interesting content.

 ## Social lurking